-6. Certification
+6. CERTIFICATION

-To the best of our knowledge, governance arrangements, as defined above, have been in place at New Forest District Council for the year ended 31st March 2016 and up to the date of approval of the annual report and statement of accounts.
+To the best of our knowledge, governance arrangements, as defined above, have been in place at New Forest District Council for the year ended 31st March 2017 and up to the date of approval of the annual report and statement of accounts.

-We propose to take steps over the coming year to address those areas identified above to further enhance our governance arrangement.
+We propose to take steps over the coming year to address those areas identified above to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that were identified during the review of effectiveness, and will monitor their implementation and operation as part of our next annual review.

-Signed: CIIr B Rickman Signed: Mr R Jackson Leader of the Council Chief Executive

-Date: 23 September 2016 Date: 23 September 2016
+Signed: CIIr B Rickman Leader of the Council Signed: Mr R Jackson Chief Executive Date: 26 June 2017 Date: 23 June 2017

-Annual Governance Statement 2015/16 Action Plan
+Annual Governance Statement 2016/17 Action Plan